NarjesKarami/Vessel-segmentation-in-retinal-images/README.md

 - brightness change
 - gaussian noise addition

 Moreover, the complete image is divided into multiple patches.
 These patches are individually segmented and predicted before being reassembled to reconstruct the initial image.
 The figure bellow shows a sample of patches.
+This approach of spliting the image into smaller patches serves not only to augment the data but also help the model to read the image quickly.

 ![image](https://github.com/NarjesKarami/Vessel-segmentation-in-retinal-images/assets/78353927/03789bd4-bf1d-4e5b-8048-029fba411b77)